mvolkmann/blog/src/lambda-calculus.md

 ### If Expressions

-A function that models an if expression can be defined as follows where `c` is the condition to be tested,
+A function that models an "if expression" can be defined as follows where `c` is the condition to be tested,
 `x` is the result if `c` evaluates to true, and
 `y` is the result if `c` evaluates to false: